DevOps is often defined as the processes, operations, methodologies, tools, and culture surrounding a company’s software and systems development.

 Lean and Agile are aimed at rapid dev cycles that will produce the best product for the customer’s needs.
 While UX practitioners must approach each slightly differently, both require UX to build, test, and learn, using fast feedback and iterations to validate the product before engineering starts coding.

-The Agile release train (ART) is a cross-functional team of teams aimed at building solutions that benefit end users.
+An agile release train (ART) is a cross-functional team of teams aimed at building solutions that benefit end users.
 The train cycles through defining functionality, implementation, deployment, and release to deliver solutions.
 ART is a construct of SAFe Agile from Scaled Agile Framework Inc.